yjhunjhun/resource-counter/gcp/README.md

 ## Features

-- Lists GCP projects under an organization and its child folders recursively.
+- **Count GCP Resources**: This script allows you to count various Google Cloud Platform (GCP) resources, including Compute Engine instances, Cloud Functions, Google Kubernetes Engine (GKE) clusters, Artifacts Repositories, and Docker Images.
-- Counts running compute instances, Cloud Functions, GKE clusters, Artifact Registry repositories, and Artifact Registry Docker images in each project.
+- **Run for Projects or Organizations**: You can choose to run the script for a single GCP project or for an entire organization.
+It provides flexibility for resource counting.
-- Saves the resource counts to CSV files for further analysis.
+- **Concurrent Processing**: The script uses multithreading to process resources concurrently, which can significantly reduce the execution time, especially for organizations with many projects.
-- Provides progress bars during resource counting.
+- **Detailed Output**: The script provides detailed information about the resources being counted, including the count of running compute instances, Cloud Functions, GKE clusters, Artifacts Repositories, and Docker Images.
-- Logs informational and error messages.
+- **Output in CSV**: The script generates CSV files containing resource counts, making it easy to analyze and share the results.

 ## Prerequisites